 Missed work immediately receives a "0".
-Students are responsible for contacting the instructor about making it up.
+Late work is not accepted except for an emergency situation by which the student is responsible for contacting the instructor no more than 2 days after the deadline.
 Make-up work will be determined on a case-by-case basis in a manner that the instructor deems fair and equitable to the entire class.
 Late work normally receives a 20% penalty.

-- If accepted, the final day for auto-graded late work will be the day prior to the last day of class. - If accepted, the final day for manually graded late work will be the Sunday prior to the last day of class. - The Entrepreneurial Assignment will NOT be accepted late under any circumstances.
+- If accepted, the final day for auto-graded late work will be the following Sunday after the deadline (unless it is the last week of class, where no late work will be accepted under any circumstances). - If accepted, the final day for manually graded late work will be the following Sunday after the deadline. - The Entrepreneurial Assignment will NOT be accepted late under any circumstances.